hellensoloviy/SiriShortcustsDemo/README.md

 ## Creating of Shortcuts Voice Phrase from Settings

 Here we already have a donated intent and expected phrase.
-As u can undesrtand - it will restore last search request and show a result for it.
+As you can undesrtand - it will restore last search request and show a result for it.

 > Search feature is implemented via Flickr API.
 You can also visit [separate project with a Flickr API only](https://github.com/hellensoloviy/FlickrAPIDemo) if you are interest in it.